IDMX225/about-me-RedDeadViking/README.md

 - Custom form design and validation
 - Google Fonts and a custom color palette
 - Organized folder structure and external stylesheets
+- Custom Designed and implemented a favicon and hero image

-The website includes sections like a biography, gallery, blog article, and contact form.
+The website includes sections like a biography, gallery, blog article, and contact form

 ## 🎨 Color Scheme